 At the heart of the Secondary Reading Award is our criteria document which guides schools to develop their Reading provision.
 Our approach is split into three areas: Reading for Fluency; Reading for Meaning and Reading for Enjoyment.
 These three elements of Reading are broken down into key objectives, making next steps clear to schools completing the award.

-For more information on the One Education Reading Award, please visit our website or watch our free webinar which offers an introduction to the award alongside top tips to support reading in your school.
+For more information on the One Education Reading Award, please visit the Reading Award page or watch our free webinar which offers an introduction to the award alongside top tips to support reading in your school.